ruta-is-coding/hangman-game/README.md

-# hangman-game
+# A hangman game

-A hangman game in Python.
-Day 7 project from 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu
+### How to start the game?
+- Open the terminal of your preferred code editor
+- Run the main.py file